The Midsummer Sampler: block 4

 The humble Shepherd's Hut is recorded for the first time in the 16th Century, but may date back even further.
-These wheeled shelters were simply fitted out with a wooden cage for poorly lambs, a bunk over the top for the shepherd and a fold-out table where meals could be taken.
+These wheeled shelters were simply fitted out with a wooden cage for poorly lambs, a bunk over the top for the shepherd and a fold-out table where meals could be eaten.
 A tiny stove in one corner kept everyone warm - including the shepherd's dog - and a stable door allowed the shepherd to watch over his flock whilst sheltering from the wind.

 The shepherd took his flock from field to field, where they polished off a forage crop and fertilised the ground prior to its ploughing.
 The introduction of artificial fertilisers a century ago - a byproduct of First World War munitions manufacture - saw the gradual decline of crop rotation and, as a result, of these useful little buildings.
 Most were left to rot in fields and farmyards until they were rediscovered, repaired and adapted into garden follies.